Quantum scalar field theory on equal-angular-momenta Myers-Perry-AdS black holes: Introduction

-While the Hartle-Hawking state is our primary interest, we also seek to define a second quantum state, in order to study differences in expectation values between two quantum states without recourse to renormalization.
+While the Hartle-Hawking state is our primary interest, we also seek to define a second quantum state, in order to study differences in expectation values between two Hadamard quantum states without recourse to renormalization.
 The existence of an Unruh-like state on asymptotically-AdS black holes is complex.
 For an asymptotically-AdS black hole formed by gravitational collapse, the nature of the quantum state at late times depends on the details of the collapse process and the boundary conditions applied to the quantum field far from the black hole \cite{Hemming:2000as,Giddings:2001ii,Abel:2015aqe}.
 On an eternal, asymptotically-AdS black hole, if reflecting boundary conditions are applied to the quantum field (as will be the case in our study), then it is not possible to define an Unruh-like state.

-We therefore seek an analogue of the Boulware vacuum \cite{Boulware:1974dm}, in other words a zero temperature state.
+We therefore seek an analogue of the Boulware state \cite{Boulware:1974dm}, in other words a zero temperature state, which is expected to be a Hadamard state away from the event horizon.
 For a nonrotating black hole, this state is as empty as possible as seen by a static observer far from the black hole, although it is divergent at the event horizon \cite{Candelas:1980zt}.
 On Kerr space-time, for a quantum scalar field there is no corresponding state which is empty at both future and past null infinity \cite{Ottewill:2000qh}.
 This is because a rotating black hole spontaneously emits particles even if its temperature is zero \cite{Starobinsky:1973aij,Unruh:1974bw}.
 For a bosonic field (such as quantum scalar field on which we focus in this paper), this spontaneous nonthermal quantum emission occurs in precisely those field modes which are subject to classical superradiance \cite{Brito:2015oca}.
 For a scalar field, such superradiant modes are absent on Kerr-AdS black holes when reflective boundary conditions are applied \cite{Winstanley:2001nx}.
 Similar conclusions can be drawn for a scalar field on the asymptotically-AdS equal-angular-momenta black holes \cite{Jorge:2014kra}.
 We therefore expect that a Boulware-like state can be constructed in our set-up.

 Our paper is structured as follows.
 In Sec.~\ref{sec:geometry} we review the geometry of five dimensional, equal-angular-momenta black holes in asymptotically AdS space-time, paying particular attention to the symmetries of the geometry.
 The properties of a classical massive scalar field on this background are examined in Sec.~\ref{sec:scalar}, where we derive separable mode solutions of the scalar field equation.
 In Sec.~\ref{sec:quantum} we turn to the canonical quantization of the scalar field, constructing analogues of the standard Boulware and Hartle-Hawking states.
 Differences in expectation values of the square of the quantum scalar field and the SET between these two states are computed in Sec.~\ref{sec:observables}.
 Finally, Sec.~\ref{sec:conc} contains further discussion and our conclusions.